2022-2023 Priority Bill List

 AB 650 (Arambula, D-Fresno) – San Joaquin Valley Air Board

-CAWG opposed this bill which would have decreased local government membership on the San Joaquin Valley Air Pollution Control District Board.
-AB 650 would have set a terrible precedent for other regional air boards around the state and was rejected by the Assembly Local Government Committee without a vote
+This bill would have decreased local government membership on the San Joaquin Valley Air Pollution Control District Board.
+AB 650 would have set a terrible precedent for other regional air boards around the state.

 AB 560 (Bennett, D-Ventura) – Groundwater Management: Adjudication